Davidhorn

 June 26, 2024

-• Building a Child or Vulnerable Witness Interview Suite
+• Child or Vulnerable Witness Interview Room – Setting up

-Building an Interview Suite for Child or Vulnerable Witness: What to Keep in Mind
+Building an Interview Room for Child or Vulnerable Witness: What to Keep in Mind

 In an increasingly complex world, children and vulnerable individuals often face harrowing situations.